Notable Historic Events

 mountain.
 Everyone dies instantly, including her mother and fifteen

-1991...The Persian Gulf War begins when Saddam Hussein invades Kuwait with his
+1991...The Persian Gulf War begins when Saddam Hussein, the dictator of Iraq, invades Kuwait with his

 eye on Saudi Arabia.
 The